First Of Its Kind Multilateral EU Policy Meeting On Cannabis Held In Luxembourg

 The first of many high-level meetings on the legalization of cannabis was held in Luxembourg between representatives from Germany, Luxembourg, and Malta

-An unprecedented meeting occurred on Friday, July 15 – just three days before the beginning of the ICBC’s Global Investment Forum in Berlin.
+An unprecedented meeting occurred on Friday, July 15 – just three days before the beginning of the International Cannabis Business Conference’s Global Investment Forum in Berlin.

 Ministers from Germany, Luxembourg and Malta met for the first time to kick off a series of meetings between the countries on how to legalize recreational cannabis.

 There were three sessions.
 Two focussed on international and European law.
 The third looked at the opportunities and challenges ahead as public policy and regulations change.